Skip to main content

 “I had undergone gastric bypass surgery a few years prior, and I knew I had put quite a bit of weight back on, but something just clicked, and I knew I had to do something about it.
 Dr. Averbach said he could perform the surgery and give me a second chance, but only if I was really ready to make the changes necessary to be successful this time around.” – Nicole

 Bariatric surgery is usually successful, both in terms of helping a patient achieve significant weight loss and minimizing complications.
-Unfortunately, some patients after primary bariatric procedure may experience side-effects or failed to succeed in losing the expected amount of excess weight or experience weight regain.
+Unfortunately, some patients after primary bariatric procedures may experience side effects or fail to succeed in losing the expected amount of excess weight or experiencing weight regain.
 In these situations, a follow-up bariatric procedure, known as a bariatric surgery revision, may be necessary to alter or repair the initial bariatric surgery.

-Bariatric revisions may also be necessary due to surgical complications from an earlier procedure.
+Bariatric revisions may also be necessary due to surgical complications from an earlier procedure or previous bariatric surgery.

-Although it can be an emotional setback for obese patients when bariatric surgery does not lead to the expected amount of weight loss, the only failure is in giving up.
-Obesity is a chronic disease and is prone to relapse if patients do not adhere to healthy eating and life style modifications.
+Although it can be an emotional setback for obese patients when bariatric surgery does not lead to the expected amount of weight loss, the only failure is giving up.
+Obesity is a chronic disease and is prone to relapse if patients do not adhere to healthy eating and lifestyle modifications.
 As with any serious health condition, if the first treatment is not effective, then the doctor will recommend additional treatment options.
-With weight loss surgery, a bariatric revision surgery in Baltimore may be necessary as an additional treatment for obesity.
+With weight loss surgery, a bariatric revision surgery may be necessary as an additional treatment for obesity.
+Maintaining a healthy lifestyle after surgery is crucial for long-term success and overall well-being.

 Revisions After Gastric Bypass

-A gastric bypass revision is necessary in approximately 5 to 10% of patients over 5 years due to complications, unsatisfactory weight loss, or weight regain.
+A gastric bypass revision is necessary in approximately 5 to 10% of patients over 5 years due to complications from previous weight loss surgery, unsatisfactory weight loss, or weight regain.

-• If the problem is lack of weight loss or weight regain, non-surgical approach includes examining eating habits and exercise routines and participating in nutritional counseling, exercise program, behavior modification therapy, psychological counseling, and support groups.
-In our practice all candidates for revision surgery after initial gastric bypass are supposed to attend STRIVE program that includes nutritional education and behavioral modification.
-You may find further information on this program on Bariatric Dietician and Psychologist pages.
+• If the problem is a lack of weight loss or weight regain, a non-surgical approach includes examining eating habits and exercise routines and participating in nutritional counseling, exercise programs, behavior modification therapy, psychological counseling, and support groups.
+In our practice, all candidates for revision surgery after initial gastric bypass are supposed to attend the STRIVE program, which includes nutritional education and behavioral modification.
+You may find further information on this program on the Bariatric Dietician and Psychologist pages

-• If the problem is lack of weight loss or weight regain, surgical options include full revision of initial bypass with reduction of proximal pouch and stoma size as well as lengthening of the Roux limb conversion to duodenal switch.
+• If the problem is a lack of weight loss or weight regain, surgical options include full revision of the initial bypass with reduction of the proximal pouch and stoma size as well as lengthening of the Roux limb conversion to duodenal switch.

-• It is important to understand that revision surgery is associated with lower success rate compared to initial bypass because it is offered to group of patients prone to recurrence of morbid obesity.
-Consequently, without successful preparation with the help of a bariatric dietician and behavioral psychologist successful weight loss is difficult to achieve.
+• It is important to understand that revision surgery is associated with a lower success rate compared to initial bypass because it is offered to a group of patients prone to recurrence of morbid obesity.
+Consequently, without successful preparation with the help of a bariatric dietician and behavioral psychologist, successful weight loss is difficult to achieve.

 Revisions After Lap Band

-The revision rate for the LAP BAND is required for over 50% of patients within 5 years due to either device-related problems , severe reflux or unsatisfactory weight loss.
+The revision rate for the LAP-BAND is required for over 50% of patients within 5 years due to either device-related problems, severe reflux, or unsatisfactory weight loss, often necessitating revisional weight loss surgery.
 One of the most common gastric banding complications is slippage of the gastric band, which requires a follow-up procedure to fix the problem.
 While some patients will have the band replaced, others choose to revise to another procedure, such as gastric sleeve or gastric bypass.
-Choice of procedure for conversion of failed Lap Band is based on presence of reflux symptoms, other co-morbidities like diabetes and degree of excess weight prior to revision surgery.
-Your surgeons, after appropriate work up, will help you choose what is best for you.
+The choice of procedure for conversion of failed Lap Band is based on the presence of reflux symptoms, other co-morbidities like diabetes, and degree of excess weight prior to revision surgery.
+Your surgeons, after appropriate workup, will help you choose what is best for you.

 Revisions After Gastric Sleeve

 With Gastric Sleeve being the dominant bariatric primary procedure in use today, it has become recognized that the most significant potential side-effect is severe reflux symptoms.
-About 24-40% of patients might experience reflux and in 15-20% of Gastric Sleeve patients, symptoms of GERD maybecome so bothersome that surgery is required.
-There are several reasons for severe reflux/GERD (development or recurrence of hiatal hernia, stricture or deformity of the sleeve, bile reflux and etc.), but whatever the cause is, there is nearly 100% success rate with symptom resolution with conversion to Gastric Bypass with simultaneous Hiatal Hernia repair.
+About 24-40% of patients might experience reflux, and in 15-20% of Gastric Sleeve patients, symptoms of GERD may become so bothersome that surgery is required.
+There are several reasons for severe reflux/GERD (development or recurrence of hiatal hernia, stricture or deformity of the sleeve, bile reflux, etc.), but whatever the cause is, there is nearly 100% success rate with symptom resolution with conversion to Gastric Bypass with simultaneous Hiatal Hernia repair.
 Coupled with additional dietary education, this treatment usually results in additional weight loss if needed.

 Patient Criteria for Revisional Bariatric Surgery

-Before a revisional bariatric procedure is performed in Baltimore, Maryland, the patient will be examined by Drs.
-Averbach, Hamdallah, & Swift to determine the cause of failure and to evaluate for the appropriate treatment options.
-He will need to determine if post operative weight loss failure is due to a problem with the original surgery or a result of the patient’s inability to follow the necessary dietary and lifestyle guidelines.
+Before a revisional bariatric procedure is performed, the patient will be examined by Drs.
+Averbach, Hamdallah, & Swift to determine the cause of failure and to evaluate the appropriate treatment options.
+He will need to determine if post-operative weight loss failure is due to a problem with the original surgery or a result of the patient’s inability to follow the necessary dietary and lifestyle guidelines.
 The latter situation makes the STRIVE program mandatory prior to revision for weight loss failure.

 Another consideration is whether the patient has unresolved co-morbidities that may improve with additional surgery.
 Drs.
 Averbach and Hamdallah will discuss the options with you and explain what to expect with the bariatric revision.